Vietnam.vn - Nền tảng quảng bá Việt Nam

 The federal government is already taking action to address the risks of AI.
 On October 30, President Joe Biden issued a sweeping executive order on AI that addresses concerns ranging from national security to labor.

-As the administration pushes for AI regulation, the Senate is also convening an AI Insight Forum that will bring together tech executives, civil society groups, and other AI experts to detail the risks and benefits of AI in various areas to senators.
+As the administration pushes for AI regulation, the Senate is also convening an AI Insight Forum that brings together tech executives, civil society groups, and other AI experts to detail the risks and benefits of AI in various areas to senators.
 Senate Majority Leader Chuck Schumer said on November 1 that the Senate will hold a forum on AI and elections next week.

 Source